-- This paper has been written to explain and analyse the results of the 2011-based population and in particular the household projections which are published by Welsh Government. - Key current characteristics for Gwynedd's population: - The median age is higher than average, and the population is getting older - More deaths than births the population of Gwynedd does not replace itself naturally - Net population increase comes from migration, which fluctuates - Migration is predominantly in the 15-29 age groups; the presence of the university in Bangor is the biggest single driver of migration into and out of Gwynedd - As a ten year average, the net gain is about 330 people a year from migration in the 15-29 age group, and 120 in the pre-retirement 50-64 age group. - The new projections show that - Population growth is expected to continue at a steady pace throughout the projection period for all scenarios, though the rate of growth for the 2011-based projections is higher than for the 2008-based projections - the 10 year migration trend projection has the highest rate of growth. - 10.4% growth for households was predicted in 2008 for the period 2011 to 2026, whereas the new 2011-based projections suggest only 8.2% growth for the principal (5 year migration trend) projection and only 9.4% growth for the 10 year migration trend variant. - The indicative dwelling requirement for the 15 year period falls significantly from a total of 6,380 predicted in the 2008-based projections to either 5,000 (5 year migration trend) or 5,730 (10 year migration trend). - The differences between the 2008-based and 2011-based projections are due to: - the recalibration of all data after the results of the 2011 Census were published - changes in migration trend that was used however though the differences in migration levels is instrumental in explaining the higher population projections, they have less of an impact in explaining the differences between the old and new Welsh Government household projections than in other unitary authority areas. - the difference between predicted and observed household size at 2011 average household size was larger than expected, so fewer households were forming than past trends had predicted. - Average household size was bigger than expected because - fewer young people than predicted are leaving the family home and forming their own households, perhaps due to housing costs - fewer people than predicted are living alone or in small households after family break-up
+- This paper has been written to explain and analyse the results of the 2011-based population and in particular the household projections which are published by Welsh Government. - Key current characteristics for Anglesey's population: - The median age is higher than average, and the population is getting older - More deaths than births the population of Anglesey does not replace itself naturally - Net population increase comes from migration, which fluctuates - Young people move out, older people move in - The ageing population structure and the trend towards net out-migration amongst younger age groups would naturally lead to a long term decline in population numbers. - The new projections show that - Population starts to fall after 2026 for the 10 year trend variant projection, and even earlier for the principal projection, where 2020 is the last year of population growth - 11.3% growth for households was predicted in 2008 for the period 2011 to 2026, whereas the new 2011-based projections suggest only 2.9% growth for the principal (5 year migration trend) projection and only 5.4% growth for the 10 year migration trend variant. - The indicative dwelling requirement for the 15 year period falls significantly from a total of 3,880 predicted in the 2008-based projections to either 990 (5 year migration trend) or 1,845 (10 year migration trend). - The differences between the 2008-based and 2011-based projections are due to: - the recalibration of all data after the results of the 2011 Census were published - changes in the migration trend that was used the 2011-based principal projection is based on a five year migration trend that looks at a period of economic slowdown which led to much lower levels of migration than had been seen in previous years (annual ave. net migration = 40).
+2008-based projections took a trend from 2003/04, which was still mostly a period of economic migration expansion (annual ave. net migration = 204).
+The 2011-based 10 year trend projection took a longer period, which evened out some of the peaks and troughs seen over the shorter periods (annual ave. net migration = 165). - the difference between predicted and observed household size at 2011 average household size was larger than expected, so fewer households were forming than past trends had predicted. - Average household size was bigger than expected because - fewer young people than predicted are leaving the family home and forming their own households, perhaps due to housing costs

-- death rates for men have reduced, meaning fewer household of lone older females living alone than predicted - there are more households where adult children are living with their parents - there are more households made up of unrelated adults who are sharing living costs - Overall, however, the trend is still towards more smaller households and fewer large households in the future, though growth is at a slower rate than predicted in the past.
+- fewer people than predicted are living alone or in small households after family break-up - death rates for men have reduced, meaning fewer household of lone older females living alone than predicted - there are more households where adult children are living with their parents - there are more households made up of unrelated adults who are sharing living costs - Overall, however, the trend is still towards more smaller households and fewer large households in the future, though growth is at a slower rate than predicted in the past.